jacqueslatour/Shutdown-IPv4/Shutdown-IPv4.md

 	The target date to have an IPv4 free Internet is April 4, 2024.

 ## Why A fixed date ?
 	Planification is required to migrate all Internet services to IPv6 Human nature,

 ## Can I still use IPv4 in my Internal networks?
-Yes, IPv4 can exist inside Internal networks, IPv4 can be natted over IPv6 on the Internet.
+	Yes, IPv4 can exist inside Internal networks, IPv4 can be tunnelled over IPv6 on the Internet.

 # Multiphase IPv4 deprecation  ?
 A phase approach should be used to gradually remove the dependence on IPv4.